-When you search for any product on Google, the shopping ads are the first thing you’ll see at the top of the page.
+When you search for any product on Google, the shopping ads will show at the very top of the page.
 This is as far as many people look when they’re browsing for products so you want to make sure that your products have a presence there.

-What’s unique about The Media Captain is we’re one of the few agency’s to have launched a successful 6-figure eCommerce brand in-house [learn more].
-As soon as we launched our eCommerce business, DermWarehouse, my first order of business was to start running Google Shopping Ads.
-Many people think that if you launch an amazing site, customers will just start showing up.
-As this would be, it’s just not the case.
+What’s unique about The Media Captain is we’re one of the few agencies to have launched a successful 7-figure eCommerce brand in-house [learn more].
+As soon as we launched our eCommerce business, DermWarehouse, our first order of business was to start running Google Shopping Ads.
+Many people think that if you launch an amazing site, customers will start showing up.
+Unfortunately, this is just not the case.
 Google Shopping (and PPC) ads are one of the best ways to drive new traffic to your site, not only when you launch, but always.

 For DermWarehouse, we started off spending a few hundred dollars a month on our ads.
-As we optimized our campaigns and increased our ROAS (return on ad spend), we were able to spend more and more, driving more traffic and more new customers profitably to our site.
-We’re now spending up to $50k per month on Google ads and this is one of the primary ways we grew and continue to grow our customer base.
+As we optimized our campaigns and increased our ROAS (return on ad spend), we were able to spend more and more, driving additional traffic and new customers profitably to our site.
+We’re now spending up to $50k per month on Google ads.
+This is one of the primary ways we grew and continue to grow our customer base.

 Table of Contents

 - 2 An Explanation of ROAS